 Traditionally, soft-skills leadership coaching has been done through one-on-one mentorship or week-long training retreats, but, as Mayo notes, “you can’t do that at cost and scale.”

 So, can emerging technology scale up and democratize mentorship?
-A recent study shows that an AI chatbot was just as effective as a human coach in developing social skills over a 10-month cohort.
+A recent study by PloS One shows that an AI chatbot was just as effective as a human coach in developing social skills over a 10-month cohort.
 Other research finds that trainees can establish “positive working alliances” with AI similar to those they form with human coaches.

 Advances in natural language processing, including generative AI programs like ChatGPT, is accelerating chatbot coaching capabilities, says Chamorro-Premuzic, who notes that “AI can provide us with feedback on our behavior in the same way that wearables tell us whether we are moving enough or sitting for too long in our chair.”